Skip to Main Content

 Managing your digital identity takes time, so be strategic:

-• To build effective networks, focus on keeping the tools that you current and active.
+• To build effective networks, focus on keeping the tools that you use current and active.
 If used wisely, the tools in this Library Guide can add value to your research.

 • Aim for quality interactions rather being distracted by how many tools you have signed up to or your number of connections/followers.